David Douillet: Difficult return to competition

 In spite of almost two years of inactivity in competition, he was selected for the 1999 European Judo Championships in Bratislava.
 He had a sub-par performance there, taking only seventh place, letting his main competitors gain the podium.
 Nevertheless, the Frenchman started his preparation for a historic second Olympic title at the Sydney 2000 Summer Olympics.
 The principal stage of this preparation was the participation in the 1999 World Judo Championships in Birmingham.
-However, David Douillet underwent a large disappointment, being forced to withdraw two days before the beginning of the competition because of a groin strain.
+However, Douillet underwent a disappointment, being forced to withdraw two days before the beginning of the competition because of a groin strain.
 The months that followed were troubled by new physical problems with his back.
 While this was not the ideal way to prepare for his return, one and half months before the Olympic event he participated in a competition in Bonn, where he was beaten in the semi-final by the German Frank Möller and took third place.
-This was a minor but essential competition in his road back to high-level, a comeback considered encouraging by his trainer Marc Alexandre, who did not entirely hide his concerns, however, due to the delay in his preparation caused by David's repetitive injuries.
+This was a competition in his road back to high-level, a comeback considered encouraging by his trainer Marc Alexandre, who did not entirely hide his concerns, however, due to the delay in his preparation caused by David's repetitive injuries.